Bill Clinton recovering from urological infection, aide says

 A spokesman for the Clinton Foundation said the former president was in the Los Angeles area for private events related to his charitable organization.
 The UCI Medical Center is in Orange County, about 40 miles (64 km) southeast of Los Angeles.

 Associated Press writer Zeke Miller contributed from Hartford, Connecticut.
-Alexandra Jaffe contributed from Washington and Robert Jablon contributed from Los Angeles.
+Associated Press writers Alexandra Jaffe contributed from Washington and Robert Jablon contributed from Los Angeles.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.